Compiler/compiler.github.io/about_me.md

 				<header class="major">
 					<h3>Mentorship</h3>
 				</header>
 				<p>As much as I would like to say I was a brilliant kid with a talent for Computer Science, I wasn't.
 I wouldn't be anywhere without the help of mentors.
-These people are the reason I am where I am today and I want to stress how important, although not necesary, these type of people are for accelerating your successes. </p>
+These people are the reason I am where I am today and I want to stress how important, although not necessary, these type of people are for accelerating your successes. </p>
 				<!-- <ul class="actions">
 					<li><a href="generic.html" class="button">Learn more</a></li>
 				</ul> -->